zidane1980slab/ardupilot/libraries/AP_HAL_REVOMINI/0_Done.md

 * HAL switched to new DMA api with completion interrupts
 * AirbotV2 is fully supported with SD card and OSD
 * added support for reading from SD card via USB - HAL parameter allows to be USB MassStorege
-* added check for stack overflow for low priority tasks
+* added check for stack overflow for all tasks
 * all boards formats internal flash chip as FAT and allows access via USB
 * added spi flash autodetection
 * added support for TRIM command on FAT-formatted Dataflash
 * rewritten SD library to support 'errno' and early distinguish between file and dir
-* compass processing (4027uS) and baro processing(1271uS)  moved out from interrupt level to low-priority io level, because its execution time spoils loop time (500Hz = 2000uS for all)
+* compass processing (4027uS) and baro processing(1271uS)  moved out from interrupt level to task level, because its execution time spoils loop time (500Hz = 2000uS for all)
 * added reformatting of DataFlash in case of hard filesystem errors, which fixes FatFs bug when there is no free space after file overflows and then deleted